Tour start → end dates | Price | Enquire |

 Travel Time: ± 6 hours

-Drive approximately six hours south of Lusaka City to your camp.
+We drive to Lusaka today.
 As soon as you arrive, stretch your legs and take a stroll through the town to discover what the town has to offer.
 It is a fast-developing city, but Lusaka retains an African feel, and the locals are friendly.

 Meals: Breakfast, Dinner